-A Campus Job Posting is sent to each department for distribution.
+A Campus Job Posting is sent through an announcement to campus.
 Employees described above may indicate their wish to be considered for an open position by contacting the Chief Human Resources Officer.

-EXTERNAL JOB POSTING: The vacant position is open to both current employees as described under 'Careers' as well as the general public.
+• EXTERNAL JOB POSTING: The vacant position is open to both current employees as described under 'Careers' as well as the general public.
 The University may communicate its employment needs to candidates through advertisements or employment agencies outside the Heidelberg University community and on the Heidelberg website.
 A position announcement may be advertised externally and simultaneously posted internally.